MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

-PSFeedbackProvider                  True PSEngine Replace the hard-coded suggestion framework with … PSLoadAssemblyFromNativeCode       False PSEngine Expose an API to allow assembly loading from nati… PSModuleAutoLoadSkipOfflineFiles    True PSEngine Module discovery will skip over files that are ma… PSSubsystemPluginModel              True PSEngine A plugin model for registering and un-registering…
+PSFeedbackProvider                  True PSEngine Replace the hard-coded suggestion framework with … PSLoadAssemblyFromNativeCode       False PSEngine Expose an API to allow assembly loading from nati… PSModuleAutoLoadSkipOfflineFiles    True PSEngine Module discovery will skip over files that are ma… PSSerializeJSONLongEnumAsNumber     True PSEngine Serialize enums based on long or ulong as an nume… PSSubsystemPluginModel              True PSEngine A plugin model for registering and un-registering…
 ```